project-moirai/crime-prediction/README.md

 | at         | www.polizei.gv.at/{county}/presse |
 | de         | www.presseportal.de               |

-## Methodologies & models

-The most promising models and methodologies used will be described here in more detail after the hackathon.

 ## Contributors

 We'd like to thank the following contributors, without whom this project would not have been possible: